-4. We would like to keep trying to get pregnant naturally (or with IVF) for another half a year because we want to have a child that is genetically ours.
+4. Me: A question I often get from couples goes like this, we would like to keep trying to conceive for another half a year or so to give one last chance to have a child that is genetically ours.
 However, if this should not work, how can we contact you?
 Is there a waiting list at your clinic?

 Once the patients decide to enter the egg donation program, they can contact the International Department at our clinic.
 An agent from this department will schedule an appointment with the doctor to evaluate their case and then one of our biologists will inform them about the different types of egg donation programs we have.
 Although there is no waiting list, the recipient might have to wait from 1 to 3 months until we find the perfect match, especially if we are speaking of an uncommon phenotype in our area.
 But you can use this time to maximize your egg quality and improve the chances of success.

-5. Should I bring my own donor or will you find one for me?
-How is matching performed and what kind of medical examinations and tests do you perform with your donors?
+5. Me: Can women bring their own donor or do you find one for them?
+How is matching between donors and recipients performed and what kind of medical examinations and tests do you perform with your donors?

 Dr. Elisabet Clua: